 Even if you’re not using the 50mm f/1.8 on a full frame body, you’ll still get great out of focus areas, despite the field of view incurring a magnification factor specific to the camera sensor size.

 5. Flattering Portrait Length

-The 50mm length is great for photographing people.
-Consensus is that 85mm is the most flattering when it comes to portraits, but 50mm is a nice compromise when size and weight come into play, and for half-length shots and wider, the distortions can largely be avoided if you’re careful.
+50mm lenses are great for photographing people.
+The consensus is that 85mm is the most flattering when it comes to portraits, but 50mm is a nice compromise when size and weight come into play, and for half-length shots and wider, the distortions can largely be avoided if you’re careful.